 I am a member of London Historians which brings together a mix of the knowledgeable and enthusiastic who want to talk about history (or anything else) in an informal and sociable atmosphere.

-Also on Trip Advisor but here is a selection of other comments.
+I'm on Trip Advisor but here is a selection of comments supplied by other means.

 "Wonderfully researched quirky stuff amusingly delivered.
 Laurence engaged and enthused all of us.
 Five stars!" - HR 2016 (Time-Bombs, Trivia & Tibet)

 "Pleasant occasional conversation, companionable silences, the gorgeous Canal Museum en route and glimpses of life on narrowboats - one with a bookshop and a ukelele player.
 Laurence Scales is the perfect guide; this was leisurely, but informative and purposeful.
 We wound up with his home-made delicious Mango Cake in a park at the end; all round satisfaction." - SW 2016 (Regent's Canal 200)

 "Thank you very much indeed for a fantastic tour.
 It was pitched exactly right for me." - SB 2016 (RI Tour)